svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 #> #   b008 <dbl>, b030 <dbl>, b031 <dbl>, c001 <dbl>, c002 <dbl>, …
 ```

-`dplyr`'s interface with relational databases like PostgreSQL is not exhaustive, but it is pretty comprehensive.
+`{dplyr}`'s interface with relational databases like PostgreSQL is not exhaustive, but it is pretty comprehensive.
 For example, I could see how many countries are in the first and sixth survey wave.

 ```r